robindavidgames/ci-project04/README.md

 Users can read posts and comments.

 #### Update
 Recipes can be updated through a webform, provided the user that is logged in is the original author of that recipe.
 The link to update appears on any recipe page that belongs to the logged in user.
+The update form is autofilled from the existing recipe content.

 ![Update functionality.](/assets/readme_images/crud-update.png)